Always Show Scroll Bars in Mac OS X

-The scrollbars in OS X Mountain Lion and Lion are hidden until activated by use, this is the new default behavior that works very well if you primarily use a trackpad with your Mac.
+The scrollbars in new versions of Mac OS X are hidden until activated by use, that is, by scrolling, making them invisible by default.
+This is the new default behavior that works very well if you primarily use a trackpad with your Mac.
 I use an external mouse with my Mac quite often though, and I find the hidden scrollbars to be annoying when I do.
-That’s my reason for bringing them back, but other people just like to see when content is available that needs to be scrolled to access, this tip will make both of us happy by constantly displaying the scroll bars.
+That’s my reason for bringing them back, but other people just like to see when content is available that needs to be scrolled to access.

 - Launch System Preferences from the Apple menu

 - Click on the “General” settings panel

 - Look for ‘Show scroll bars’ and select the radiobox next to “Always”

 - Close out of System Preferences when finished

 Scrollbars are instantly visible with this change, and they will be now always visible anytime there is a scrollable portion of a window:

 While you’re in the settings panel, you may want to take this tip one step further and adjust the behavior of clicking within the scroll bar too, but I find the default setting here of jumping to the next page just fine.